PICurv 0.1.0

 cli_args: ["--ncells-i", "96", "--ncells-j", "96"]

-This runs scripts/grid.gen before solver launch and stages generated grid artifacts into the run config. grid.generator.config_file is required today; picurv does not synthesize a temporary grid config. grid.gen accepts cell-count inputs (ncells_* / --ncells-*) and writes node counts into the generated .picgrid header.
+This runs generators/grid.gen before solver launch and stages generated grid artifacts into the run config. grid.generator.config_file is required today; picurv does not synthesize a temporary grid config. grid.gen accepts cell-count inputs (ncells_* / --ncells-*) and writes node counts into the generated .picgrid header.

 4. models